How To Write A Blog Post That Converts: 5 Tips for Success

 Conversion is a concept that all website owners love, and yet, it alludes many.
-Creating content on your blog is an important part to boosting conversion, however, the reason why so many are struggling with converting traffic into customers or subscribers is because they aren’t really writing for it.
+Creating content on your blog is an important part of boosting conversion, however, the reason why so many are struggling with converting traffic into customers or subscribers is that they aren’t really writing for it.

-What many blog owners fail to realize is that it takes more then simply pounding out some decent information and then clicking, Publish.
+What many blog owners fail to realize is that it takes more than simply pounding out some decent information and then clicking, Publish.

 Blogging for conversion is a craft, and it takes some time and practice to get it right.

 So just how do you write a blog post for conversion?
-Here are a few tips to help you in your conversion endeavours.
+Here are a few tips to help you in your conversion endeavors.

 5 Points To Consider When Blogging For Conversion

-Is there more to blogging for conversion then just writing?
+Is there more to blogging for conversion than just writing?
 Yes, there’s quite a lot actually.

 The overall design of your blog is important, and writing informative content it a must, but what else should you be doing?